vkkurre/prizes-list-vkk/README.md

   Visual Studio Code(Could be run without this by using command line)

-**On the Folder Path, Used Command Lines:** npm init -y npm i express npm i nodemon npm i requests
+**On the Folder Path, Used Command Lines:** npm init -y, npm i express, npm i nodemon, npm i requests,

 **For Running the app, **
 Run Command : npm run dev